 The Traditional

 The ESMS Junior School has long been an advocate of those skills which might now be deemed as traditional in nature.
 It is a school where we see the importance of good handwriting, and I would venture that we concentrate on that skill more than most.
 We focus on spelling and grammar.
-We have a ‘traditional’ view of school uniform and we are not frightened to include the word Respect amongst our 9 Values.
+We have a ‘traditional’ view of school uniform and a set of Values that we live by.

 Sometimes I am asked to justify these traditional elements of the school, and when this happens, I give the following answers: